aaqdas/FallDetection/README.md

 # FallDetection

-This repository is a modified implementation of FallAllD, M.Saleh et.Al [1] on Arduino Nano 33 BLE Sense.
+A couple of lines on problem description (implemented on Arduino Nano 33 BLE Sense).
+The code in this repository is built upon M.Saleh et.al's implementation in [1] We thank M. Saleh et. al for sharing their data and code in the public domain.

 ## Tools Required
 1. Google Colab